Ann Marie Doory: Background

-Ann Marie L. Doory was born in Yonkers, New York, on August 19, 1954.
+Doory was born in Yonkers, New York, on August 19, 1954.
 She attended St. Mary's Academy in Leonardtown, Maryland, graduating in 1972.
 She majored in political science at Towson State University, earning her B.A. in 1976.
 Three years later, she graduated from the University of Baltimore School of Law, earning a Juris Doctor in 1979.
 As an attorney, she is a member of the Maryland State and Women's Bar Associations.

-Prior to running for office, she served as counsel to the Majority Leader of the Maryland State Senate (1981) and was elected to the Maryland Democratic State Central Committee from Baltimore City in 1982, serving until her successful run for the Maryland House of Delegates in 1986.
+Prior to running for office, she served as counsel to the Majority Leader of the Maryland State Senate (1981) and was elected to the Maryland Democratic State Central Committee from Baltimore in 1982, serving until her successful run for the Maryland House of Delegates in 1986.
 In the 2006 campaign, Doory joined with 43rd district incumbents Senator Joan Carter Conway, and Delegates Maggie McIntosh and Curt Anderson to defeat a field of six other challengers.
 The team knocked on more than 20,000 doors, mailed nearly 100,000 thousand pieces of literature and defeated all challengers in both the primary and general elections.